The Silent War on High-Integrity Professionals

 - Document everything.
 Receipts matter.

 - Publish your knowledge.
-A public record can’t be easily erased, although algorithmic suppression, AI (Artificial Intelligence), and takedown notices can make them very hard to find.
+It’s hard to erase a public record, although algorithmic suppression, Artificial Intelligence (AI), and takedown notices can make them very hard to find.

 - Leverage multiple platforms.
 If one door is shut, go through another.